mohit-200/LetsChat/README.md

 Step 9: Recieved message on server and broadcast to all clients.

 Step 10: Received messages on client and display the same.

+Note: When we started the nodejs server then node_modules named folder will be created instantaneoulsy.